Austrian schilling

-The schilling (Schilling; /de/) is a former currency of Austria from 1925 to 1938 and from 1945 to 1999, and the circulating currency until 2002.
+The schilling (/de/) was a currency of Austria from 1925 to 1938 and from 1945 to 2002.
 The euro was introduced at a fixed parity of €1 = 13.7603 schilling to replace it.
 The schilling was divided into 100 Groschen.

 History

 Following the Carolingian coin reform in 794 AD, new units of account were introduced, including the schilling, which consisted of 12 silver pfennige.
 It was initially only a coin of account but later became an actual coin produced in many European countries.

 Before the modern Austrian schilling

 The currencies preceding the schilling include: